JADcooler/bitcoin/ecc/methodology.md

    //tr tr ah we can send instead of in bulk. in case some
    //new node requests it.

+## REVERT TO PAST FILE (EITHER UTXO.tmp or UTXOs.txt) from backup, if exception
+have UTXOs.txt.b file, blockHeaders.txt.b file, at start of exception prone parts of code REVERT once exception is found by copy pasting such that changes made are nullified

 # CLEAN ECC DIRECTORY .PY FILES
 ## EXPLAIN HANDLE MESSAGE ERRORS AND ALL EXCEPTIONS IN DOCS FOR KIDS
+## VISUAL REPRESENTATION OF ALL METHODS AND FLOW IN DOCS
 --------------------------------------------------------------------

 intermediary steps/plans